wkumari/draft-wkumari-dnsop-alt-tld/README.md

    common, even in systems that are not part of the global DNS administered by IANA.

-   This document provides a solution that may, in many cases, be more appropriate than [RFC6761].

    This document reserves the label "ALT" (short for "Alternate") as a Special Use Domain ([RFC6761]).
 This label is intended to be used as the final (rightmost) label to signify that the name is not rooted in the DNS, and that normal registration and lookup rules do not apply.

-Kumari & Sullivan        Expires March 16, 2017                 [Page 2]

-Internet-Draft               Reserve ALT TLD              September 2016

 1.1.
 Requirements notation